yaahc/reference/src/names/name-resolution.md

 The resolution of names must be *stable*.
 After expansion, names in the fully expanded AST must resolve to the same definition, regardless of the order in which macros are expanded.

 r[names.resolution.expansion.speculation]
-All name resolution candidates selected during macro expansion are considering speculative.
-Once the crate has been fully expanded all speculative import resolutions are validated to ensure that no new ambiguities were introduced by macro expansion.
+All name resolution candidates selected during macro expansion are considered speculative.
+Once the crate has been fully expanded, all speculative import resolutions are validated to ensure that macro expansion did not introduce any new ambiguities.

 > [!NOTE]
 >